Scale invariance vs conformal invariance: Other dimensions or less symmetry

-\item In even dimensions, Cardy's conjecture has a natural generalization: the coefficient in front of the Euler density in the Weyl anomaly must be monotonically decreasing along the renormalization group flow.
-In $d=6$, so far we have not been successful in using the dilaton-scattering argument to show the weak version of the $a$-theorem.
-A reported problem \cite{Elvang:2012st} is that it is hard to show the positivity of the dilaton scattering amplitudes in $d=6$.
-On the other hand, there is no counterexample of $a$-theorem reported, nor there is no known scale invariant but non-conformal invariant field theories (with gauge invariant scale current).
-According to Wikipedia, it is reported 6d self dual non-critical string theory is scale invariant but not conformal.\footnote{We believe that the little string theory with $(2,0)$ supersymmetry becomes superconformal in the IR limit.
+\item In even dimensions, Cardy's conjecture (or $a$-theorem) has a natural generalization: the coefficient in front of the Euler density in the Weyl anomaly must be monotonically decreasing along the renormalization group flow.
+In $d=6$ dimension, so far we have not been successful in using the dilaton-scattering argument to show the weak version of the $a$-theorem.
+A reported problem \cite{Elvang:2012st} is that it is hard to show the positivity of the dilaton scattering amplitudes in $d=6$ dimension.
+On the other hand, there is no counterexample of $a$-theorem reported and there is no known scale invariant but non-conformal invariant field theories (with gauge invariant scale current).
+Within perturbation theory, the argument similar to the one presented in section \ref{localr} can be found in \cite{Grinstein:2013cka} and will be reviewed in the following.
+In $d=6$ dimension, a possible non-trivial (super)conformal fixed point may be related to the so-called little string theory\footnote{We believe that the little string theory with $(2,0)$ supersymmetry becomes superconformal in the IR limit.
 On the other hand, the little string theory with $(1,1)$ supersymmetry becomes free super Yang-Mills theory in the IR limit, which is scale invariant but not conformal invariant.
-Presumably, the statement refers to the latter situation.
-Otherwise I have no idea what it means.
 We refer \cite{Aharony:1999ks} for a review of the little string theory.}

 \item In higher dimension $d\ge 7$, it is likely that there is no interacting unitary conformal field theory, but there is no proof of it.
+Certainly, there is no classical scale invariant Lagrangian with two-derivative kinetic terms other than free field theories.
 The reason why higher dimensional free Maxwell theory cannot be conformal invariant is consistent with the fact that there is no superconformal algebra in $d\ge7$, but we know supersymmetric Maxwell theories exist in $d\le 10$.
 If it were conformal, it would be inconsistent with the non-existence of the superconformal algebra \cite{Nahm:1977tg} (unless it breaks supersymmetry).
-We note that Nahm's classification is based on the assumption of the existence of the S-matrix, so it does not exclude the superconformal membrane field theories in higher dimension than $6$.
+We note that Nahm's classification is based on the assumption of the existence of the S-matrix, so it does not exclude the possibility of superconformal membrane field theories in higher dimension than $6$.

 \end{itemize}